DKTJONATHAN/TheReport/src/content/posts/the-enduring-legacy-of-casio-watches.md

 draft: false
 ---

-# The Enduring Legacy of Casio: Built to Last, Not to Impress
+# The Enduring Legacy of Casio Watches: Built to Last, Not to Impress

 Did you know Casio was created not to dazzle but to endure?
 Discover how a humble idea sparked the creation of one of history’s most resilient watches.